Episode 330

 I think you got wrapped up in this shit mentally, physically, emotionally.

-And then when it happened, you know, and now that they have to face the realism of it, I think the realism has hit home, you know.
+And then when it happened, you know, and now that they have to face the realism of it, I think the realism has hit home, you know,

-And it's a it's a mess.
+and it's a mess.

 On that note, Amanda had an unusual suggestion for how she thought the system should deal with her.